samuelkcc/octopus-foxess-smart-charging/README.md

 ### Step 4: Launch the App
 Paste your Octopus credentials, FoxESS credentials, and your new Google Apps Script Web App URL directly into the dashboard and click **Connect**.

+> ⚠️ **CRITICAL: Single Device Operation**
+> **Do not run this dashboard on multiple devices simultaneously.** The FoxESS API enforces strict connection limits.
+Having the app actively running on more than one device at the same time will cause API communication errors, trigger rate-limiting, and ultimately break the automated mode selection updates for your battery.

 > 💡 **Pro-Tip: Always-On Dashboard Setup**
-> A popular use case is to open the app on a dedicated device, such as a wall-mounted Android tablet, whenever you plug your EV in.
+> A popular use case is to open the app on a single dedicated device, such as a wall-mounted Android tablet, whenever you plug your EV in.
 If you do this, **ensure you disable your device's screen timeout/auto-lock**.
 The browser tab must remain active to continuously monitor and sync the charging slots.

 ---

-## 🔒 Security & Privacy
+## 🔒 Security, Privacy & Data Management
 Your security is maintained by design:
 * **Zero Third-Party Logging:** This application is a static page.
 All logic and network requests occur strictly between your browser, your private Google script, and the energy APIs.
+* **Local AES-256 Encryption:** Once successfully connected, you can save your configuration directly within your browser.
+You will be prompted to create a custom password, which locally encrypts your API keys and URLs so you don't have to re-enter them every time you load the dashboard.
+* **Wipe Data Feature:** If you are using a shared device or simply want to clean up, you can use the built-in "Wipe Data" button.
+This will instantly and permanently erase all saved credentials, API keys, and Web App URLs from your browser's local storage.
-* **Local AES-256 Encryption:** Your credentials can be saved locally within your browser's standard `localStorage` wrapper.
-For safe manual backups, you can download a locally encrypted backup data file.
+* **Manual Backups:** For safe manual backups, you can download a locally encrypted backup data file.

 ---